hanhanwu/OS_Projects/README.md

 * BasicBlock(const std::string &Name = "", Function *Parent = 0)
  * The BasicBlock constructor is used to create new basic blocks for insertion into a function.
 The constructor optionally takes a name for the new block, and a Function to insert it into.
 If the Parent parameter is specified, the new BasicBlock is automatically inserted at the end of the specified Function, if not specified, the BasicBlock must be manually inserted into the Function.
 * LLVM CallSite functions: http://llvm.org/docs/doxygen/html/CallSite_8h_source.html

 * This project cost me whole week and forced me to work in the lab almost all the time till 11 pm each day....
 What the hell, there are 2 more "small projects"....
 I don't want to touch anything related to OS or C or C++ in the rest of my life (after school graduation) any more!
+* But, still have to work very hard, I chose it because I want to learn more about cyber security, all for my career future.
+At least go though C++ tutorials first: https://www.tutorialspoint.com/cplusplus/